North County Trailway

 The North County Trailway is a paved, 22.1-mile bike and pedestrian pathway through Westchester County, joining Tarrytown to Yorktown Heights.
-At its northern end, you can continue a seamless roll onto the Putnam County Trailway to Brewster for another 11.9 miles.
-And at its southern end, you can join the South County Trailway and just keep going to the Bronx, and Van Cortlandt Park.
+At its northern end, continue a seamless roll onto the Putnam County Trailway to Brewster — another 11.9 miles.
+And at its southern end, join the South County Trailway and just keep going to the Bronx, and Van Cortlandt Park.

 THIS TRAIL IS PERFECT FOR: Road and Hybrid Bikes; leisurely rides; autumn foliage; teaching a kid how to ride a bike.

 Why does Tarrytown love the North County Trailway?
-While the trailway skirts the outer edge of Tarrytown, a paved “spur” trail provides easy access from the North County Trailway to Tarrytown’s lakes, the Old Croton Aqueduct Trail (perfect for hybrid bikes), and Tarrytown’s busy downtown shops and restaurants.
+While the trailway skirts the outer edge of Tarrytown, a paved “spur” trail provides easy access from the North County Trailway to Tarrytown’s lakes.
+And the Old Croton Aqueduct Trail (perfect for hybrid bikes), leads to Tarrytown’s busy downtown shops and restaurants.

-You have two on-road sections on the Saw Mill River Road, but these sections are brief and there’s ample signage and a wide shoulder to get you back to the path in Millwood.
+You have two on-road sections on the Saw Mill River Road.
+The sections, though are brief; there’s ample signage and a wide shoulder to get you back to the path in Millwood.